marcoklein/kleinprojects-website/src/posts/2023-08-07-fuzzy-searching-impromat.md

 - Currently, the search for element is implemented with the fuzzy search library [fuse.js](https://www.fusejs.io/).
 - For a search, all elements of the database are loaded and then searched via _fuse.js_.
-- This provided an easy and start BUT: the approach does not scale as all elements have to be searched for every call.
+- This provided an easy start BUT: the approach does not scale as all elements have to be searched for every call.

 ### Technology Stack